Jayasimha Siddharaja: Chahamanas of Naddula

 The Naddula Chahamana ruler Asharaja (alias Ashvaraja) became a vassal of Jayasimha.
 It appears that Asharaja was dethroned by his rival Ratnapala, because of which he sought Jayasimha's help.
 Ashraja's 1110 CE and 1116 CE inscriptions do not mention Jayasimha as his overlord.
 Ratnapala's 1120 CE and 1135 CE inscriptions prove that he was the ruler of Naddula during this period.
-Thus, Ratnapala must have displaced Asharaja sometime during 1116-1119 CE.
+Thus, Ratnapala must have displaced Asharaja sometime during 1116–1119 CE.

 Ashraja must have sought help from Jayasimha sometime before 1143 CE; his 1143 CE inscription describes him as subsisting on the feet of Jayasimha.
 The later 1262 CE Sundha Hill inscription also states that Asharaja pleased Jayasimha by helping him in a campaign in Malwa.

 Despite gaining Jayasimha's favour, Asharaja was not able to recapture Naddula.
-This is proved by the fact that Ratnapala's son and successor Rayapala issued eight inscriptions from Naddula during 1132-1145 CE.
+This is proved by the fact that Ratnapala's son and successor Rayapala issued eight inscriptions from Naddula during 1132–1145 CE.

 Chahamanas of Shakambhari

 Several sources suggest that Jayasimha subdued the Shakambhari Chahamana ruler Arnoraja.
 Arnoraja's ancestor Vigraharaja III had helped the Paramara king Udayaditya against Jayasimha's father Karna.
 So, the two kingdoms most probably did not have friendly relations when Jayasimha ascended the throne.
 The conflict between Arnoraja and Jayasimha may have been triggered by their attempts to control the weakening Paramara kingdom of Malwa.

-The Chaulukya poet Someshvara, in his Kirti-Kaumudi, states that when Arnoraja saw the decapitated heads of kings lying before his feet, he bowed to Jayasimha out of fear.
+The Chaulukya poet Someshvara, in his Kirti-Kaumudi, states that when Arnoraja saw the severed heads of kings lying before his feet, he bowed to Jayasimha out of fear.
 Hemachandra's Dvyashraya also states that Ānā of Sapadalaksha (that is, Arnoraja), bent his head before Jayasimha.
 An inscription discovered at the Chahamana capital Shakambhari (modern Sambhar) provides a genealogy of the Chaulukya kings, from Mularaja to Jayasimha.
 It mentions Shakambhari, which indicates that Jayasimha may have even occupied the Chahamana capital for a brief period.

 Jayasimha's daughter Kanchana-devi married Arnoraja.
 The poet Someshvara declares that the only difference between Jayasimha and the deity Vishnu was that Vishnu took the daughter of the Arno (literally "ocean") as his wife, while Siddharaja gave away his daughter in marriage to Arno-raja.
 The Chahamana chronicle Prithviraja Vijaya also states that Jayasimha's daughter was one of the two wives of Arnoraja.
 Usually, the defeated kings would give their daughters in marriage to the victor.
 So, it is not certain why Jayasimha married his daughter to Arnoraja.
 He probably saw this as a diplomatic way to end the hostility between the two families.
 This strategy seems to have been successful, as Arnoraja helped him against the Paramara king Naravarman.

 Someshvara (not to be confused with the poet), who later became the Chahamana king, was a son of Arnoraja and Kanchana.
 According to Prithviraja Vijaya, some astrologers told Jayasimha that Someshvara's son (Prithviraja III) would be an incarnation of Rama.
 Therefore, Jayasimha brought up Someshvara in his own kingdom.